SanderMertens/flecs/docs/Relationships.md

 5. **Delete everything else**
 The last step will delete all remaining entities.
 At this point cleanup policies are no longer considered and cleanup order is undefined.

-## Relation properties
+## Relationship properties
-Relation properties are tags that can be added to relations to modify their behavior.
+Relationship properties are tags that can be added to relationships to modify their behavior.

 ### Tag property
-A relation can be marked as a tag in which case it will never contain data.
-By default the data associated with a pair is determined by whether either the relation or object are components.
-For some relations however, even if the object is a component, no data should be added to the relation.
+A relationship can be marked as a tag in which case it will never contain data.
+By default the data associated with a pair is determined by whether either the relationship or target are components.
+For some relationships however, even if the target is a component, no data should be added to the relationship.
 Consider the following example:

 ```c
 typedef struct {